 Cabo Blanco Absolute Nature Preserve Review

-Informative natural-history captions dot the trails in the moist evergreen forest of Cabo Blanco.
+Informative natural-history captions dot the trails in the humid evergreen forest of Cabo Blanco.
 Look for the sapodilla trees, which produce a white latex used to make gum; you can often see V-shape scars where the trees have been cut to allow the latex to run into containers placed at the base.
 Wessberg cataloged a full array of animals here: porcupine, hog-nosed skunk, spotted skunk, gray fox, anteater, cougar, and jaguar.
 Resident birds include brown pelicans, white-throated magpies, toucans, cattle egrets, green herons, parrots, and blue-crowned motmots.
-A fairly strenuous 4-km (2½-mile) hike, which takes about two hours in each direction, follows a trail from the reserve entrance to Playa Cabo Blanco.
+A fairly strenuous 10-km (6 1/4-mile) roundtrip hike, which takes about two hours in each direction, follows a trail from the reserve entrance to Playa Cabo Blanco.
 The beach is magnificent, with hundreds of pelicans flying in formation and paddling in the calm waters offshore—you can wade right in and join them.
 Off the tip of the cape is the 698-square-meter (7,511-square-foot) Isla Cabo Blanco, with pelicans, frigate birds, brown boobies, and an abandoned lighthouse.
 As a strict reserve, Cabo Blanco is open only five days a week.
 It has brand new restrooms (in honor of the park's 50th anniversary in 2013), picnic tables at the entrance, and a visitor center with infomation panels on park history and biological diversity, but no other tourist facilities, and overnight camping is not permitted.
-Rangers and volunteers act as guides.
+Most visitors come with their own guide.
 This is one of the hottest parks in the country, so be sure to bring lots of water with you.
 An official sign at the entrance warns people with cardiovascular problems NOT to walk the strenuous trail to Cabo Blanco beach.

 - Location: Cabo Blanco Absolute Nature Preserve